 A: Local governments are responsible for establishing and supporting a local preservation program.
 See the CLG Requirements webpage for more information.

 A: Cities and counties designated by the THC and the National Park Service as Certified Local Governments are eligible to apply for grants.
 The local government must be certified prior to the beginning of the grant cycle to be eligible for grants.

 A: The grants are to assist local governments in documenting and promoting the preservation of historic and archaeological sites.
-Examples of eligible projects include conducting architectural and archaeological surveys, nominating properties to the National Register of Historic Places, printing walking tour booklets, and preparing historic preservation plans.
+Examples of eligible projects include conducting architectural and archaeological surveys, nominating properties to the National Register of Historic Places, developing educational outreach activities or events, and preparing historic preservation plans.

 A: Section 106 refers to a particular part of the National Historic Preservation Act of 1966 that requires every Federal agency to "take into account" how each of its undertakings could affect historic properties.

 Section 106 Review refers to the federal review process designed to ensure that historic properties are considered during federal project planning.
 The review process is administered by the Advisory Council on Historic Preservation, an independent agency, in consultation with the State Historic Preservation Officer.
 The Council must be afforded a reasonable opportunity to comment on such projects.
 Any project involving federal funds is subject to Section 106 Review.